 to present summary reports for the EMS

-Voluntary Event Notification Tool (EVENT) for the second and third
+Voluntary Event Notification Tool (EVENT).

 Patient Safety Summaries

 You are encouraged to share this